Otite-Git/Host-a-WordPress-Website-on-AWS/README.md

 # 💻Host a WordPress Website on AWS☁️

 Hi!
-Welcome to my repository containing my AWS Project I've have undertaken on my Cloud joruney⚡️:
+Welcome to my repository containing my AWS Project I've have undertaken as an AWS Cloud expert and enthusiast⚡️:

-In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio and progressive development.
+In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio.

 ## **WordPress Website Page**